 This slim, solitary bird has a blackish, slate-colored head with two white stripes on either side of the face.
 Its body is mottled, brown with black, and it has some white marks.
 A long, pointed black and orange bill and red eyes are distinctive.

-This bird is named for the sun-like markings seen on extended wings.
+Did you know that the sunbittern is named for the sun-like markings seen on its extended wings?

 Sunbitterns average about 18–20 inches in length.